|

 FELICIA W. SHAW

 Felicia W. Shaw is a seasoned professional in the field of nonprofit arts management, a career that has spanned more than 30 years and has included an executive leadership position with the Regional Arts Commission of St Louis, and director positions with the San Diego Foundation and City of San Diego Commission for Arts and Culture.
-An active and life-long advocate for the arts, Ms Shaw currently serves on the boards of Californians for the Arts and California Advocates and on the Steering Committee of the San Diego Regional Arts and Culture Coalition.
+An active and life-long advocate for the arts, Ms Shaw currently serves on the boards of Californians for the Arts and California Advocates and is Vice CEO of of the San Diego Regional Arts and Culture Coalition now known as SD Art Matters. .
 Previously, she served on the boards of Grantmakers in the Arts, CERF+, and as member of the Americans for the Arts - United States Urban Arts Federation.
 She is an active donor to arts, culture and women’s issues and also fulfills her commitment to philanthropy as a member of Women Give San Diego.
 A graduate of Northwestern University with a degree in Communications, Ms Shaw completed additional undergraduate study at the University of California San Diego with a focus in art history, theory and criticism.
 She also completed a certificate in Museum Management from Palomar College.
 She is also an alumna of the James P Shannon Leadership Institute.

 CHI ESSARY